 - 2 egg yolks

-- Pick the skin, fat and other yummy stuff from the trotters and cut them into rough, 1/2 inch pieces.
+- Pick the skin, fat and other yummy stuff from the pheasant and trotters and cut them into rough, 1/2 inch pieces.

-- Mix the flour and salt, then the butter in a food processor.
-The butter must be very cold, so put the chunks in the freezer for 15 minutes before pulsing the mixture together 4-6 times.
+- While the broth is simmering, mix the flour and salt, then the butter in a food processor.
+The butter must be very cold, so put the chunks in the freezer for 15 minutes before pulsing the mixture together 4 to 6 times.
 After this is done, add the goose fat or lard and pulse a few more times until the mix looks like polenta.

-- Add 3-5 tablespoons of water to the dough and buzz it a few times.
+- Add 3 to 5 tablespoons of water to the dough and buzz it a few times.
 Remove and clump it into a ball, then flatten it somewhat/ Dust with flour and cover in plastic wrap.
+Refrigerate the dough while the pheasant and pig's feet cook.